 Application to our school can only be through our Open Apply portal.
 The admission process begins when you contact us with your enquiry through our website, by phone or Open Apply.
 We will offer help and advice as you need it, to enable your family to become part of our school family.

-Once the registration of interest is complete you can arrange your own tour from the options on our portal.
-If the date/time you would like to visit is not available, please contact the Admissions Manager, she is happy to arrange or answer any remaining questions.
+Once the registration of interest is complete you can arrange your own tour or call from the options on our portal.
+In addition, we welcome parents and students to our frequent Open Days, registration is needed.
+If you still have questions, please contact the Admissions Manager.
 We do not consider a telephone call, email, or conversation as an application.
 Students are only 'applied' when all documentation is completed on Open Apply.

-STEP 2: INTRODUCTORY MEETING - WHEN POSSIBLE
+STEP 2 : INTRODUCTORY MEETING - WHEN POSSIBLE